-INDICATORS: a. ensuring that the vision is informed by research on effective learning, teaching and leadership; and b. promoting innovation and continuous improvement by building structures and developing strategies to support staff in professional collaboration.

-INDICATORS: a. providing direction on fiscal and resource management in requirements;

-b. ensuring effective alignment of the school authority's human resources to achieve the school authority's education plan; and e. establishing data-informed strategic planning and decision-making processes that are responsive to changing contexts.

-INDICATORS: a. establishing and sustaining a productive working relationship with the board, based on mutual trust, respect and integrity;

-b. ensuring that all students and staff are provided with a welcoming, caring, respectful and safe learning environment that respects diversity and fosters a sense of belonging;

-c. ensuring that all students in the school authority have the opportunity to meet the standards of education set by the Minister of Education;
+COMPETENCY: INDICATORS: (3) Visionary Leadership a. ensuring that the vision is informed by research on effective learning, teaching and leadership; and b. promoting innovation and continuous improvement by building structures and developing strategies to support staff in professional collaboration.
+COMPETENCY: INDICATORS: (6) School Authority Operations and Resources a. providing direction on fiscal and resource management in accordance with all statutory, regulatory and school authority requirements; b. ensuring effective alignment of the school authority's human resources to achieve the school authority's education plan; and e. establishing data-informed strategic planning and decision-making processes that are responsive to changing contexts.
+COMPETENCY: INDICATORS: (7) Supporting Effective Governance a. establishing and sustaining a productive working relationship with the board, based on mutual trust, respect and integrity; b. ensuring that all students and staff are provided with a welcoming, caring, respectful and safe learning environment that respects diversity and fosters a sense of belonging; c. ensuring that all students in the school authority have the opportunity to meet the standards of education set by the Minister of Education;